-This stage of the listening process is the one during which the listener assesses the information she's received, both qualitatively and quantitatively.
-Evaluating allows the listener to form an opinion of what she's heard and, if necessary, to begin developing a response.
+This stage of the listening process is the one during which the listener assesses the information they received, both qualitatively and quantitatively.
+Evaluating allows the listener to form an opinion of what they heard and, if necessary, to begin developing a response.

-During the evaluating stage, the listener determines whether or not the information she's heard and understood from the speaker is well constructed or disorganized, biased or unbiased, true or false, significant or insignificant.
-She also ascertains how and why the speaker has come up with and conveyed the message that she's delivered.
+During the evaluating stage, the listener determines whether or not the information they heard and understood from the speaker is well constructed or disorganized, biased or unbiased, true or false, significant or insignificant.
+They also ascertain how and why the speaker has come up with and conveyed the message that they delivered.
 This may involve considerations of a speaker's personal or professional motivations and goals.
-For example, a listener may determine that a co-worker's vehement condemnation of another for jamming the copier is factually correct, but may also understand that the co-worker's child is sick and that may be putting him on edge.
-A voter who listens to and understands the points made in a political candidate's stump speech can decide whether or not those points were convincing enough to earn her vote.
+For example, a listener may determine that a co-worker's vehement condemnation of another for jamming the copier is factually correct, but may also understand that the co-worker's child is sick and that may be putting them on edge.
+A voter who listens to and understands the points made in a political candidate's stump speech can decide whether or not those points were convincing enough to earn their vote.

-This stage of critical analysis is important for a listener in terms of how what she's heard will affect her own ideas, decisions, actions, and/or beliefs.
+This stage of critical analysis is important for a listener in terms of how what they heard will affect their own ideas, decisions, actions, and/or beliefs.

 to determine, estimate or judge the value of; to evaluate

 the stage of the listening process during which the listener critically assesses the information she's received from the speaker